Juvenile arrested in connection to death of 10-year-old Wisconsin girl - NewsBreak

 Lily was found dead near a wooded trail in Chippewa Falls, Wisconsin, just north of Eau Claire.

 She was reported missing by her father Sunday evening.
-Lily’s father says the fourth-grader did not return home that night after a visit to her aunt’s house on Grove Street about five blocks away.Small Wisconsin town rocked by murder of 10-year-old girl
+Lily’s father says the fourth-grader did not return home that night after a visit to her aunt’s house on Grove Street about five blocks away.Enid woman hurls racial slurs and slaps teen over crazy bread

 As the investigation unfolded, police officers discovered a bicycle in the woods near the walking trail between the end of North Grove Street and a brewery parking lot.
 From there, numerous law enforcement agencies scoured the area searching for the child.